-Families sailing during the holiday season are treated to ships decked out from stem to stern with traditional “turkey day” fanfare, Christmas festivities and snow flurries.
+Families sailing during the holiday season from late November to New Year's Eve are treated to ships decked out from stem to stern with traditional Thanksgiving fanfare, Christmas festivities, and snow flurries.

 Decorations onboard the Disney ships include 124 Christmas trees; 4,473 yards of garland; 14,000 yards of ribbon; over 5.5 miles of Christmas lights; and one giant candy cane for a tropical deck party.
 While Santa shares 300 pounds of gingerbread cookies, the life-size gingerbread house takes 320 hours to make with 650 pounds of gingerbread, 5,250 gingerbread bricks, and 220 pounds of sugar icing.

 When the ships stop at Disney’s private island in the Bahamas, Castaway Cay, the celebration continues with a decked-out Christmas tree, Disney character meet-and-greets, and holiday island music.
 Plus, the island's tram is decorated to resemble a reindeer, complete with antlers and a tail.

 During the cruise, there will be many holiday-themed events to look forward to, from tree lightings to holiday parties.

 - Mickey’s Tree-Lighting Magic takes place on the first night of the cruise in the atrium lobby where Disney characters lead holiday carols and the lighting of the glittering, three-deck-tall tree.

 - The Winter Wonderland Ball celebrates the arrival of Santa and Mrs. Claus, offering an opportunity to don holiday attire and join Disney friends and princesses for a glamorous ball.